 Duloxetine can cause mood changes, headaches, nausea, and other possible side effects and should be avoided in patients with a history of kidney or liver disease.

-Complication rates for spinal could stimulators are high, ranging from five up to 40%.
-Most commonly, lead migration occurs, causing inadequate pain relief, often requiring revision and anchoring.
+Complication rates for spinal could stimulators are high, ranging from five to 40%.
+Lead migration occurs most commonly, causing inadequate pain relief and requiring revision and anchoring.
 Lead movement often occurs in the cervical region of the spinal cord, given an increased range of motion of the cervical vertebra.
 Spinal cord stimulator lead fracture can occur in up to 9% of placements.
 Seromas are also very common and may require surgical incision and drainage.
 The risk of infection following a spinal cord stimulator placement is between 2.5 and 12 percent.
 Lastly, direct spinal cord trauma could occur.
 The most significant infectious complication would be a spinal cord abscess.
 A dural puncture can cause a post-dural headache in up to 70% of patients.
-The most significant adverse to spinal cord stimulator placement would be a spinal epidural hematoma.
+A spinal epidural hematoma is the most significant adverse to spinal cord stimulator placement.
 This emergency would require immediate neurosurgical decompression of the hematoma.
 The incidence of a spinal epidural hematoma is 0.71%.

 Drug Diversion and Drug Seeking

-Unfortunately, due to addiction or financial gain, some individuals seek prescribed opioids for illicit purposes.
-Prescription opioids may be obtained from a friend or relative, purchased from a black market drug dealer, obtained by doctor shopping and acquiring drugs from multiple prescribers, and theft from clinics, hospitals, or pharmacies.
+Unfortunately, some individuals seek prescribed opioids for illicit purposes due to addiction or financial gain.
+Prescription opioids may be obtained from a friend or relative, purchased from a black market drug dealer, obtained by prescriber shopping and acquiring drugs from multiple prescribers, and theft from clinics, hospitals, or pharmacies.